 25 children’s publishers accepting unsolicited submissions

-Allen and Unwin – OPEN through the “Friday Pitch” where writers can send in unsolicited submissions.
+Allen and Unwin – offer the “Friday Pitch” where writers can send in unsolicited submissions.
 They publish over 80 new children’s and Young Adult books each year.
 They don’t take unsolicited picture books, poetry or short stories.
+Go to their website for links and details.

 - Submissions: They require a 300 word synopsis and the first chapter.

-Berbay Books – CLOSED.
+Berbay Books – don’t accept unsolicited manuscripts.
 ‘Great children’s stories and illustrations have immense power over us: their images and stories stay with us and help shape the way we see the world.
-Berbay Publishing produces such books.‘ Their website advises that they aren’t currently accepting manuscripts.
+Berbay Publishing produces such books.‘

-Big Sky Publishing – OPEN.
-They support Australian writers and illustrators and are mainly interested in non-fiction and children’s books.
+Big Sky Publishing – support Australian writers and illustrators and are mainly interested in non-fiction and occasionally children’s books.
 ‘We are accepting children book submissions in the following categories: early readers, junior fiction, non-fiction books, personal development and chapter books.’
-They are not currently looking for picture books.
+See their website for details and current submission deadlines.

 Black Dog Books (A division of Walker Books) – Black Dog Books is an imprint of Walker.
 I can’t find submissions details.

-Blake Publishing/Education – CLOSED.
-Looks like they supply schools and teachers with books/resources.
+Blake Publishing/Education – look like they supply schools and teachers with books/resources.
 They publish Primary Literacy books but are currently NOT accepting children’s books.

 Bonnier Publishing Australia – I have no real idea how this publishing house operates so if anyone can enlighten me I’ll update this resource.
 I did notice that they had published one of the books shortlisted in the Children’s Book Council Awards – for Early Childhood 2017.

-Boolarong Press – They only appear to offer self-publishing services.
+Boolarong Press – only appear to offer self-publishing services.

-Brolly Books – CLOSED They are currently NOT accepting unsolicited submissions.
+Brolly Books – are an independent Australian children’s publisher.
 They offer self-publishing services.

-Celapene Press – CLOSED.
-They publish ‘Short and Twisted’, an anthology of twisted tales (short stories for adults and, occasionally, for children).
-It looks like the next deadline will be sometime in 2018.
-One for the diary, maybe.
-They haven’t updated their submission window so not sure when …
+Celapene Press – publish ‘Short and Twisted’, an anthology of twisted tales (short stories for adults and, occasionally, for children).
+Check their website for details and submission deadlines.

-DoctorZed Publishing – UNSURE.
-Authors need to submit an ‘inquiry to submit’ before submitting.
+DoctorZed Publishing – authors need to submit an ‘inquiry to submit’ before submitting.
 I can’t find many details about them.

-EK Books – OPEN.
-They only publish children’s picture books, aimed at children aged 4 – 8 years.
+EK Books – only publish children’s picture books, aimed at children aged 4 – 8 years.

-- Submissions: must be accompanied by a 1-2 page written proposal explaining why your book should be published, who the readership is, and how it differs from other similar books.
+- Submissions: Email submissions must be accompanied by a 1-2 page written proposal explaining why your book should be published, who the readership is, and how it differs from other similar books.
+See their website for full details.

 Era Publications – they commission books for schools – K-9.
+They no longer publish picture books.
 ‘If you think that Era Publications may be suitable for your work and you wish to submit, please do the following:

 - Email a standard CV and tell us about you as a writer and/or teacher